armixz/Digit-Recognizer/README.md

 ## Data Description

-- The data files train.csv and test.csv contain gray-scale images of hand-drawn digits, from zero through nine.
+- The data files **_train.csv_** and **_test.csv_** contain gray-scale images of hand-drawn digits, from zero through nine.
 - Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
 - Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher meaning darker.
 - This pixel-value is an integer between 0 and 255, inclusive.

 <br/>

-- The training data set, (train.csv), has 785 columns.
+- The training data set, _(train.csv)_, has 785 columns.
-  - The first column, called "label", is the digit that was drawn by the user.
+  - The first column, called **"label"**, is the digit that was drawn by the user.
   - The rest of the columns contain the pixel-values of the associated image.
-  - Each pixel column in the training set has a name like pixelx, where x is an integer between 0 and 783, inclusive.
+  - Each pixel column in the training set has a name like **_pixelx_**, where x is an integer between 0 and 783, inclusive.
   - To locate this pixel on the image, suppose that we have decomposed x as x = i * 28 + j, where i and j are integers between 0 and 27.
   - Then pixelx is located on row i and column j of a 28 x 28 matrix, (indexing by zero).
 <br/>

-For example, pixel-31 indicates the pixel that is in the fourth column from the left, and second row from the top, as in the ascii-diagram below.
+For example, _pixel31_ indicates the pixel that is in the fourth column from the left, and second row from the top, as in the ascii-diagram below.
 <br/>

 ---

-Visually, if we omit the "pixel" prefix, the pixels make up the image like this:
+Visually, if we omit the **_"pixel"_** prefix, the pixels make up the image like this:
 <br/>

 ```